Peter Saint-Andre: Bass

-Why bass?
-Although I've played guitar since I was 13 or 14, my first instrument was actually electric bass.
+Why bass guitar?
+Although I've played acoustic guitar since I was 13 or 14, my first instrument was actually electric bass.
 Indeed, for most of my teenage years I played bass in my high school's jazz-rock ensemble (led by Chuck Milazzo, who happened to be a cousin of Chuck Mangione) and I also played bass in a hard-rock band for a while.
-When I got into songwriting early in college I started focusing more deeply on guitar and even sold my old Fender bass.
-Yet bass lines have continued to speak to me strongly, and now that I'm not writing songs anymore, I'm devoting renewed attention to my musical first love (which I hope will result in recordings of music by Bach, Ellington, and Yes).
+When I got into songwriting and composing in college I started focusing more deeply on acoustic guitar and classical guitar, going so far as to sell my old Fender bass.
+Yet bass lines always continued to speak to me strongly, and more recently I've been devoting renewed attention to my first musical love.

 The following words by Langston Hughes well capture my feelings for the instrument (from the poem "Easy Boogie" in Montage of a Dream Deferred):